aditya-2k23/store-it/README.md

 NEXT_APPWRITE_KEY=""
 ```

-Replace the values with your actual Appwrite credentials.
-You can sign up for a free account at [Appwrite](https://appwrite.io/) and create a new project.
+Replace the values with your actual Appwrite credentials, you can sign up for a free account at [Appwrite](https://appwrite.io/) and create a new project.

 4. **Running the project**